-The 6th ATEM/CAMPUS REVIEW Best Practice Awards Dinner and presentation evening will be held on 18 September at the Arts Centre Melbourne, as part of the TEM Conference 2017.
+The 7th ATEM/CAMPUS MORNING MAIL Best Practice Awards Dinner and presentation evening will be held again this year as part of the TEM Conference on Monday, 10 September at Frasers Restaurant.

-The evening will be a great networking opportunity and a fantastic celebration of the great work being done in the sector, with the announcement and presentation for the 2017 Best Practice Awards, along with the ATEM Member Awards.
+As always, the evening will be a great networking opportunity and a fantastic celebration of the great work being done in the sector, with the announcement and presentation for the 2018 Best Practice Awards, along with ATEM Member Awards.

 Tickets to the ATEM Awards Night can be purchased through the registration process or by emailing [email protected]

-The ATEM Institutional Policy Network’s successful forum series this year stages its 13th event to coincide with the return of the Tertiary Education Management Conference to Melbourne.
-The Forum will again provide an opportunity for network members and other interested parties, from across Australasia and beyond, to come together to share case studies and best practice examples, refine policy development concepts and models, review policy issues arising from TEMC, work through policy challenges in specialised and general policy areas, and engage in discussion of topical issues with guest presenters.
+The ATEM Institutional Policy Network’s successful forum series provides an opportunity for network members and other interested parties, from across Australasia and beyond, to come together to share case studies and best practice examples, refine policy development concepts and models, review institutional and sectoral policy issues arising from TEMC, work through policy challenges in specialised and general policy areas, and engage in discussion of ‘hot’ topic policy issues with guest presenters.
+The Forum is scheduled to coincide with the Tertiary Education Management Conference in Perth.

 Tickets to the TEFMA Awards Night can be purchased through the registration process, or by emailing [email protected]